Teams Live Events

 From the "New" section the Q&A moderator(s) can publish questions for all attendees to see.
 You should decide before your Live Event how you want to moderate the Q&A session.
 For example, how and when the questions will be answered, and who will answer what.

-Further information and guidance on Moderating the Q&A is available in the following video:
+Further information and guidance on Moderating the Q&A is available in the following YouTube video: